 A Light-Hearted History

-Please read from the bottom up if you want cronological order.
+Please read from the bottom up if you want chronological order.

-At this time I am working as a contractor for Magnasync which is a small company which builds voice recording systems.
-Although it is run like a startup, the company is actually 51 years old and is part of J&R Moviola, an even older company which has been around since the early 1920's (e.g the Moviola Victrola).
+After working for ReQuest Multimedia, I worked as a contractor for Magnasync which was a small company which built voice recording systems.
+Although it was ran like a startup, the company was actually 51 years old and part of J&R Moviola, an even older company which has been around since the early 1920's (e.g the Moviola Victrola).
 While Magnasync's business has been voice recording systems since the 1950's, Moviola's claim to fame has been film editing equipment for the motion picture industry.
+Unfortunately, after over three years of dedicated service, Magnasync abruptly dumped me with one phone call, failed to honor the terms of my contract, and failed to pay me as well.
+Presumably the company is no longer in business since its web site has gone black.

 After about a year of enjoying the Alcatel severance package and focusing on GraphicsMagick, I decided to take a contract position with ReQuest Multimedia.
 The work involved porting an existing code base for the ARQ product line from QNX 4 to Linux.
 Later on, I became a regular employee.
 The ARQ is a high-end audio player (“MP3 player”) for rich people with models which support over a terrabyte of disk (i.e., more than an iPOD).
 The task ended up being much more than a “port” since the software was in need of a major overhaul.
 After the port was completed successfully, I decided to leave ReQuest and go solo.